 - Small group activities and gatherings, and outdoor/ active play activities, including 1:1 games, group games and team sports.

-During school closures such as professional development days & winter/spring/summer breaks, children have opportunities to explore the local community through supervised walks, games and recreational activities at neighbouring parks and local community centres, and fieldtrips throughout Vancouver.
+Our School Age Programs also include full day of care from 8am to 6pm during school closures such as VSB professional development days, and for winter and spring breaks.
+Children have opportunities to explore the local community through supervised walks, games and recreational activities at neighbouring parks and local community centres, and fieldtrips throughout Vancouver.
 Children are able to work in small group on emergent curriculum projects and activities with are based on their interest and the world around them.

 Emergent projects and small group activities help prepare school age children to become more independent in their homes and community, there are increased opportunities to develop essential life skills that help them to take initiative and responsibility for themselves.
 Through emergent projects children are engaged in observation, reflection, planning and exploration of the group’s ideas and interests.
 Participation in emergent projects allow for: